Introduction to Materials Engineering

 - Department of Materials Science and Engineering

-General entry requirements and Physics 2, Chemistry 1, Mathematics 4/Mathematics E
+General entry requirements and Physics 2, Chemistry 1, Mathematics 4 or Physics B, Chemistry A, Mathematics E

 On completion of the course, the student should be able to:

 - describe various kinds of materials (metals, polymers, and ceramics, as well as composites and semiconductors), and account for their characteristics,

 - account for the relationship between the structure and mechanical properties of various materials,

 - manage Swedish as well as English basic terminology of relevance for this,

 - account for some historical milestones of importance for materials engineering and science,

 - describe some technological fields specifically targeted by the programme (i.e., surface and thin film technology, and advanced microsystems technology),

 - account for the importance of materials research and development to relevant companies in Sweden,